internet-innovation/internet-innovation.github.io/_pages/about.md

 We release datasets, code, and tools to enable reproducible research.
 Visit our [Data & Code](/datasets-code/) page to access our resources.

-## Get Involved

-We are seeking volunteers to host measurement devices.
-Learn about how to get involved by visiting our [FLOTO participation page](/floto/participate/).

 ---

 ## People

 Led by Professors [Nick Feamster](https://people.cs.uchicago.edu/~feamster/) and [Nicole Marwell](https://crownschool.uchicago.edu/directory/nicole-p-marwell) at the University of Chicago.
-Full team [here](https://internetequity.uchicago.edu/about/team).
+See the full [team](/people/).

 ---

 ## Funding

-We gratefully acknowledge support from the National Science Foundation (NSF) and data.org.
+We gratefully acknowledge support from [data.org](https://data.org) and the [National Science Foundation](https://nsf.gov) Internet Measurement Research (IMR) program.

 ---